Spicy Korean Pork, Jeyuk-gui

 You likely already know that both are my daughters are from Korea, and so my journey with this cuisine began now twenty-seven years ago, and, as I shared in a presentation at the Thomson Reuters Asian American Pacific Program in New York last year when tasked with the introduction of very new ingredients and how to introduce them to family members and friends.

-Also, in those days I had to go to the Korean market for soy sauce and purchase one giant bottle which also got a giggle from the group admitting wondering to myself how in the world I was ever going to use it all up!
+Also, in those days I had to go to the Korean market for soy sauce and purchase one giant bottle which also got a giggle from the group while admitting wondering to myself how in the world I was ever going to use all that soy sauce up!

-Week 5 of Korean Cuisine class was meat, including today’s Spicy Korean Pork, Jeyuk-gui, it’s preparation among the range of choices along with uses and historical perspective from ancient Korean times to today.
+Week 5 of the Korean Cuisine class was meat, including today’s Spicy Korean Pork, Jeyuk-gui, its preparation among the range of choices along with uses and historical perspectives from ancient Korean times to today.

 I chose Spicy Korean Pork, Jeyuk-gui as my next Korean dish to share with you from the Korean Cuisine class at Drexel last fall, mainly besides being incredibly tasty it is quite simple for you to prepare while bringing together some of those more commonly used ingredients.

-The Korean history with pork being not too dissimilar from some other cultures with Pork providing as the more common meat among the people in being more affordable.
+The Korean history with pork is not too dissimilar from some other cultures with Pork being the more common meat among the people since it is more affordable.
 Although the Pork Belly used in this preparation appears like thickly sliced bacon, its flavor, once sauteed with the onion more so resembles the flavor of Pork Roast with a lovely spicy kick.
 Gochujang in Jeyuk-gui.
-Some lettuce leaves, some rice,a few little Banchan, you’ll love it!
+Some lettuce leaves, some rice, and a few little Banchan, you’ll love it!